Fiat JTD engine: 2.2 JTDm/Multijet II

 The 2.2 Multijet II (2,184 cc) was introduced by Fiat Chrysler in mid-2015.
-These engines produce 185 PS and 200.
-PS with 440.
-Nm of torque at 2500 RPM in the Jeep Cherokee.
-It was developed to offer more torque in the low-rev range compared to the 2.0L Multijet.
+These engines produce 185 or 200 PS with 440 Nm of torque at 2500 rpm in the Jeep Cherokee.
+It is a member of Fiat's Pratola Serra modular engine family and was developed to offer more torque in the low-rev range compared to the 2.0L Multijet.
 This engine further improves the existing 2.0 Multijet in various areas, such as a higher injection pressure (2,000 Bar instead of 1,600 Bar) with Injector Rate Shaping, an oil pump with variable displacement and counterbalance-shafts to reduce noises and vibrations.
 This engine meets Euro 6 emission norms without the use of diesel exhaust fluid injection.
 A 2.2 Multijet III (2,184 cc) was introduced by Stellantis on the Fiat Ducato in 2021 with 4 power outputs: 120, 140, 160, & 180 hp.
-It meets Euro 6d emissions standards.
+It also meets Euro 6 emissions standards.

 A further development of this engine with a 2,143 cc displacement, and a die-cast Aluminium block, is used in the Alfa Romeo Giulia (952), Alfa Romeo Stelvio, and Jeep Wrangler (JL).

 Announced in 2023, a new version of the 2.2 Multijet Evo (2,184 cc) four-cylinder engine (code B2.2) entered production in 2024 and was Euro 7 approved in 2025.
-This engine produced in the Pratola Serra (Avellino) factory is mounted on the Fiat Ducato (and twins Opel Movano, Citroën Jumpy, Peugeot Boxer and Toyota Proace Max), Peugeot Landtrek, Fiat Titano, RAM Rampage, Fiat Toro, Jeep Compass and Jeep Commander (in Brazil).
+This engine, produced in the Pratola Serra (Avellino) factory, is mounted on the Fiat Ducato (and twins Opel Movano, Citroën Jumper, Peugeot Boxer and Toyota Proace Max), Peugeot Landtrek, Fiat Titano, RAM Rampage, Fiat Toro, Jeep Compass and Jeep Commander (in Brazil).
 The South American version was Proconve L8 homologated.

-From 2025, the 2.2 Multijet Evo engine will also be adopted by K0 commercial vehicles (Peugeot Expert, Fiat Scudo/Ulysse, Citroën Jumpy, Opel Vivaro/Zafira Life, Toyota Proace/Proace Verso), replacing the previous 1.5 HDI and 2.0 HDI engines of PSA origin.
+From 2025, the 2.2 Multijet Evo engine was also adopted by the K0 family of commercial vehicles (Peugeot Expert, Fiat Scudo/Ulysse, Citroën Jumpy, Opel Vivaro/Zafira Life, Toyota Proace/Proace Verso), replacing the previous 1.5 HDI and 2.0 HDI engines of PSA origin.